 What is special about your town?
 Remember that not everyone who sees your listing will be familiar with your town or area.
 What is it about your town’s location that you enjoy, and what fun activities and points of interest does it offer?

-Be mindful about how much personal information you share on your listing as well as on other social media platforms on the Internet.
+Just be mindful about how much personal information you share on your listing as well as on other social media platforms on the Internet.
 Sharing such details as your last name, your kids’ and pets’ names, your place of employment, where you live, etc., are the kinds of details that can expose your to greater risk.

 Interested in some other ideas to help make that personal connection with your guests with tips about how to make their stay with you special and enjoyable so that they will write you a glowing review and return year after year?
 Take a look at the following posts: